-While other countries offer multiple choices to those who want to move and obtain residency, the Norway citizenship by investment scheme provides for one option: that of opening a company on investing in an existing business.
+While other countries offer multiple choices to those who want to move and obtain residency, the Norway citizenship by investment scheme for 2023 provides for one option: that of opening a company on investing in an existing business.
 However, the activities this enterprise must undertake can be one of the following:

 - oil and gas;

 Our immigration lawyers in Norway can help you set up a business in any of the industries presented above.
 We can also assist if you want to acquire shares and thus become a participant in such a company with the purpose of obtaining residency as an investor.

 Documents to prepare to obtain Norway citizenship by investment

 The procedure for obtaining residency followed by citizenship by investment in Norway in 2023 is not complicated and requires the preparation of various documents that must be filed with the Immigration Directorate.

 Among the documents to be prepared are the valid passport, the clean criminal record, health insurance and proof of the financial requirements (the source of the money will be checked for legitimacy), as well as proof of being able to support oneself and the family, if the main applicant relocates to Norway with close relatives.

 If you want to apply for a Norway investor visa, our lawyers can help you prepare the file you need to file with the authorities.